Skip to main content

 The Accidental Dependency

-Yarn Classic hoists every package to the root node_modules.
-That means your code can import anything any package depends on, whether you declared it or not.
-You don't notice until you switch to a package manager that enforces what you actually wrote in package.json.
+Yarn Classic hoists every package up to the root node_modules, which means your code can import anything any package depends on, whether you declared it or not.
+You don't notice until you switch to a package manager that enforces what you actually wrote down in package.json.

-We migrated this Nx monorepo from Yarn Classic to pnpm v10.
-The command itself was uneventful: corepack enable pnpm && pnpm import converts yarn.lock to pnpm-lock.yaml.
-What happened next was an audit we didn't plan for.
+I migrated this Nx monorepo from Yarn Classic to pnpm v10, and the command itself was uneventful: corepack enable pnpm && pnpm import converts yarn.lock to pnpm-lock.yaml.
+What happened right after was an audit I hadn't signed up for.

 The First Failure

-pnpm uses a symlinked node_modules structure.
-Each package can only access its declared dependencies.
-On the first pnpm install, the root app failed to resolve @danieljoffe.com/shared-ui.
-It had been importing the workspace library for months without declaring it:
+pnpm uses a symlinked node_modules structure, so each package can only reach its declared dependencies.
+On the very first pnpm install, the root app failed to resolve @danieljoffe/shared-ui; it had been importing the workspace library for months without ever declaring it:

 // apps/root/package.json — before